cert-manager/cert-manager/docs/reference/issuers/selfsigned/index.rst

    The presence of the ``selfSigned: {}`` line is enough to indicate that this Issuer is of type 'self signed'.

-Once created, you should be able to Issue certificates like normal by referencing the newly created Issuer in your ``issuerRef``:
+Once created, you should be able to issue certificates like usual by referencing the newly created Issuer in your ``issuerRef``:

 .. code-block:: yaml